 What is Clubmark?

-Clubmark is an accreditation scheme run by Sport England which sets the standard for all quality sports clubs in England.
+Clubmark is an accreditation scheme run by Sport England that sets the standard for all quality sports clubs in England.
 It recognises high standards of safety, fairness, coaching and management.
 Sport England aims to help build a safer, stronger and more successful national sports club infrastructure.

 What does this mean for my club?